ipfabric/docs/docs/releases/previous_releases/ip_fabric_v3.md

 - Juniper VLAN parsing fixed to include even vlans with names starting and ending with double underscores.
 - Juniper - some platform did not correctly set IP as virtual
-- Juniper Junos - fixed parsing of different output for command "show vlans detail"
+- Juniper JunOS - fixed parsing of different output for command "show vlans detail"
 - Arista EOS - fixed parsing of different output for command "show lldp neighbors detail"